General FAQs

 Very - providers can only access the data with your permission and must comply with data protection rules such as GDPR regulation.
 They also only have access to the data required for the service you’ve signed up for.
 You should always be careful who you share your data with, though.

-How can you check if a provider is authorised?
+How can you check if the provider is authorised?

 Use the FCA Register or the Open Banking Directory to check if a provider is authorised.
-It should also be clear on a provider's website or app if they are authorised.
+It should also be clear on a provider’s website or app if they’re authorised.
 Be wary of third-party providers that aren’t regulated, you might not be fully protected against fraud.
-BCU loans are based on affordability, so as a responsible lender, it is important that we ask you to confirm your income.
+GMB Credit Union loans are based on affordability, so as a responsible lender, it’s important that we ask you to confirm your income.
 We may also ask you to connect your bank statement through Open Banking, so we understand your household expenditure.

-This ensures that we do not take unnecessary risks with the Credit Union’s funds and do not overburden our members financially.
+This ensures that we don’t take unnecessary risks with the Credit Union’s funds or overburden our members financially.
 This additional information also means that we can make a fairer loan decision and not rely exclusively on the credit reference report.

 Do you have to use Open Banking?